 RSCs are collaborative teams representing wildland fire agencies, tribes, industry, and non-governmental organizations.
-The RSC's undertook extensive outreach to contact stakeholders for input relating to challenges, values, trends and objectives.
-However, the compressed timeframe prevented them from reaching everyone who wished to be involved.
-The RSC's recognize that a strong outreach strategy is key is key to building a successful National Strategy and will continue outreach efforts in Phase III.
+Though the RSCs made many stakeholder contacts, the compressed timeframe prevented them from reaching all who wish to be involved, especially internal agency personnel.
+During Phase III, the RSCs will continue outreach and the refinement of strategies.
+Those who did take part provided valuable input to the core questions relating to challenges, values, trends, and objectives.
 Outreach and collaboration is the key to building a national cohesive strategy for wildland fire management.